1931 Wheat Penny Value (2026 Guide): Errors List, ā€œDā€, ā€œSā€ & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-Recent auction performance demonstrates the coin’s remarkable market stability and collector confidence across all major numismatic platforms.
+Recent auction performance demonstrates the coin’s remarkable market strength and relentless upward price trajectory across all major numismatic platforms.

 Date ↓PlatformPrice ⇅Grade ⇅

-Current market activity shows sustained high engagement levels throughout recent months, reflecting the coin’s enduring appeal and establishing its prominent position within comprehensive collecting frameworks.
+Current market activity shows sustained high engagement levels throughout recent months, reflecting the coin’s enduring appeal and its prominence within any serious Lincoln cent collection.

 Market Activity: 1931-S Wheat Penny